 Good language learners use mnemonics and other memory strategies to recall what they are learning.

 Good language learners make errors work for them and not against them.
+You learn a second language by trial and error

 Good language learners use linguistic knowledge, including knowledge of their first language, in learning a second language.